• Member/Adult Educational Programs

 For more information on loan/grant programs offered by the USDA, visit https://www.rd.usda.gov/files/RD_ProgramMatrix.pdf

-The 2024 Spring FS Ag Roundtables were held on Tuesday, March 26th, and Wednesday, March 27th
+The 2024 Fall FS Ag Roundtables were held on Thursday, September 5th and Friday, September 6th

 Legislation Introduced to Change Illinois Estate Tax